 Melasma is a chronic disorder in pigmentation that produces symmetric dark patches of skin on sun-exposed areas of the skin, & the patches darken or appear when triggered by sun exposure, inflammation & hormonal changes.
 This blotchy pigmentation can be very distressing and can impact confidence and emotional well-being, but it can be managed.

-At Skinspirations, each of our medical aestheticians have at least 10 years experience in skin care and can design a customized program to help you get the most improvement possible with your melasma.
+At Skinspirations, each of our medical aestheticians have at least 10 years experience with melasma and can design a customized program to help you get the most improvement possible.

 I'm very happy I found Skinspirations.
 I've tried so many places for facials and help with melasma/blemishes and this place has by far helped me the most!
 The staff is awesome, always make me feel welcomed and comfortable.They have also recommended products for my skin and their recommendations have actually been helping.
 They truly care about helping me see the improvements I want to see.
 I highly recommend Skinspirations. - Brooke L

 Melasma is most common in women with darker skin types but can be seen in lighter skin types as well as men.
 Although hormones can be the trigger for melasma, there's no evidence that stopping birth control pills or hormone therapy will reduce it once it starts.

 Before and after photos illustrating benefits of Skinspirations' melasma treatment

 Although there's no "cure" for melasma, it can usually be improved.
 Topically applied products are the first line of treatment in controlling (not curing) melasma, and lasers & other devices that target pigment can be helpful with resistant cases.
 Patience & persistence are required when dealing with melasma since even with treatment, improvement may not be seen for months.